Amir-Benkoula/web-nft-displayer/README.md

 # 20 Mint Nft Web App

-This app is my submission to an assessment

-The website is available at https://web-nft-displayer.vercel.app/
+This app is my submission to an assessment.
+It is available at https://web-nft-displayer.vercel.app/

 ## Environment Variables